 The objective is to crawl a set distance while prioritizing pushing through the shoulders.
 A good cue to think of for this exercise is to imagine falling forward; for many lifters, this helps to make it feel as if their shoulders are being activated significantly better.

-The bear crawl is the best wall walk alternative because it forces the upper body to hold and stabilize the shoulders in an isometric contraction, but it is significantly easier than the wall walk because the feet are not elevated on a wall.
+The bear crawl provides an effective alternative to the wall walk by engaging the upper body to stabilize the shoulders through isometric contraction.
+However, it’s notably less challenging than the wall walk since it doesn’t involve elevating the feet onto a wall.

 This means that while a variable level of stress can be placed on the shoulders by changing foot positioning and where the weight is shifted, the bear crawl is a lot less intensive on the joints than the wall walk; it can almost be considered to be a beginner wall walk.